Renault Megane Sport Tourer estate review (2016-2022)

 - Most advanced safety tech is optional

 The Renault Megane Sport Tourer is a hatchback-based family estate designed to appeal to those with an active lifestyle, offering plenty of room for luggage and equipment.
-It might sound like a niche model then, but the Renault isn’t short of rivals, facing off against the SEAT Leon ST, Vauxhall Astra Sports Tourer and Peugeot 308 SW, to name just a few.
+It might sound like a niche model then, but the Renault isn’t short of rivals, facing off against the SEAT Leon Estate, Vauxhall Astra Sports Tourer and Peugeot 308 SW, to name just a few.
 All have fashion-conscious names to tempt customers who might be left cold by the traditional ‘estate’ badge.

-But that’s not the case with some of the competition, like the Skoda Octavia Estate and Ford Focus Estate, which are among the most practical and best-to-drive models in the class.
+But that’s not the case with some of the competition, like the Skoda Octavia Estate and Ford Focus Estate, which are among the most practical and best-driving models in the class.
 The Megane Sport Tourer takes the strengths of the hatchback – stylish looks, a smart interior and low running costs – and adds practicality.
-For 2021 there's also a plug-in hybrid 'E-Tech' version to tempt company-car drivers away from the Octavia iV Estate.
+A plug-in hybrid 'E-Tech' version was added in 2021 to tempt company-car drivers away from the Octavia iV Estate, and now the E-Tech is the only engine available since Renault has discontinued the petrol and diesel options.

 It lives up to its name in the way it looks, with rakish lines at odds with the squared-off and boxy proportions of traditional estate cars.
 It also manages to appear nicely balanced, unlike some estates based on hatchbacks, with an elongated boot at odds with the rest of the car.
 On all trim levels, silver roof bars help accentuate its longer roofline.

 Despite its unique looks, the Sport Tourer is virtually identical to the regular Megane under the metal.
-It has the same simple engine range, which was slimmed down in May 2018 to just a 1.2-litre turbo petrol with 138bhp and a diesel 1.5-litre with 113bhp.
-They've been joined by a plug-in hybrid version based around a 1.6-litre petrol engine and two electric motors, for a combined 158bhp.
+It has the same simple engine range, which was slimmed down in May 2018 to just a 1.2-litre turbo petrol with 138bhp and a diesel 1.5-litre with 113bhp, although both have now been withdrawn in favour of a plug-in hybrid version based around a 1.6-litre petrol engine and two electric motors, for a combined 158bhp.